jtlivio/react-training-sample/README.md

-# SPFX WebPart allow  simulate the page active
+# SPFX WebPart providing an indicator to users by tagging the current Site Page

 ## Summary